When was the last time you played the game of darts with your marketing?

 You see this manufacturer was just playing another round of darts at the same watering hole for the last 30 years.
 Did we mention that their website wasn’t even mobile friendly.

-So how would ilocal SEO allocate a potential marketing budget for this specific client if we were retained by their CMO or the Business Owner directly:
+So how would ilocal SEO allocate a potential digital marketing budget for this specific client if we were retained by their CMO or the Business Owner directly:

 $130,000 Marketing Budget